 If you don't price your service right, you will never be the next Christopher Nolan.

 I mean it.

 Learning how to negotiate allows you to work with larger teams and larger budgets to carry out larger visions.
 I myself am still learning how to negotiate.
-Thankfully, I found a virtual mentor in this area through Grant Cardone, and his program quadrupled my company's revenue in 2016 from 2015, and it afforded me the skills and confidence to land and work on 5-figure productions.
+Thankfully, I found a virtual mentor in this area through Grant Cardone, and his program quadrupled my company's revenue in 2016, and it afforded me the skills and confidence to land and work on 5-figure productions.
 If you want to invest in yourself and grow as a filmmaker, let me know, and I'll get you two connected.

 Whether that's filmmaking or planting churches or starting a Fortune 500 company, you have to be able to count the beans and count enough of them to put bread on the table for you and your folks.